LaurieCreates/LS/README.md

 THIS DRAFT - WILL BE UPDATED THROUGHOUT 2022

-I am not and do not claim to be a licensed clinician and recommend this game based soley upon personal experiences when it comes to the following:
+I do not claim to be a licensed clinician and recommend this game based soley upon personal experiences when it comes to the following:
 1).
 Deciding whether or not to ask someone a question.
 2).
 Deciding a yes/no response to a question asked by someone else.